Isle of Wight Pictures

-In the latest instalment in a series on natural portraits in London, I’ll show you how to enjoy a relaxed approach to photo shoots with tips and tricks from the pros.
+In the latest installment in a series on natural portraits on the Isle of Wight, I’ll show you how to enjoy a relaxed approach to photoshoots with tips and tricks from the pros.
 If you buy into the relaxed, easy-going school of photography, you’ll enjoy the simple pleasure of modern photo shoots such as portraits in the park or relaxing by the river, neither of which requires more than choosing an outfit, meeting your photographer in a beautiful location and waiting to see what happens.
 It really is that easy.

 Step One – ask lots of questions